 Your PC may have been forcefully shut down or you may have closed the console running the Superalgos backend while running a data-mining operation.
 Such situations may cause some data to become corrupt.

-If you are technical enough, you may want to review the latest files in the Candles Volumes indicator of the Masters Data Mine located deep in
+If you are having issues with candles you need to check the data of the Candles Volumes indicator of the Masters Data Mine located deep in

 Multi-Period-Market folders under